charlesxsh/charlesxsh.github.io/docs/projects/secretary/privacy.md

 **Last Updated:** 03/09/25

 **1. Introduction**
-Turtle Soup ("we," "our," or "us") respects your privacy and is committed to protecting your personal information.
+Secretary ("we," "our," or "us") respects your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our application ("App").

 **2. Information We Collect**
 We do not store any personal data beyond the following: